 This section applies to UK students only.
 International, EU and UK students who have been living outside the UK, may not qualify for state benefits or tax credits and should seek further advice either by calling the relevant agency responsible for administering the benefit or tax credit, their local benefits office or the Student Advice Centre.
 Information is also available from UKCISA.

 April saw the start of some of the biggest ever changes to the welfare benefits system that will roll out nationally over the next few years.
 This includes several means-tested benefits being replaced by a new Universal Credit, the introduction of a benefits cap, localisation of Council Tax support, and the introduction of Personal Independence Payment replacing Disability Living Allowance.
-For more information about this take a look at the information available from Turn2Us or the Money Advice Service interactive time line.
-The Student Advice Centre have also prepared a useful factsheet (PDF:97.1KB) which summarises the changes.
+For more information about this take a look at the Money Advice Service interactive time line.
+The Student Advice Centre has also prepared a useful factsheet (PDF:97.1KB) which summarises the changes.